Best travel insurance USA

 What does my travel insurance actually cover me for?

 Every insurer will have medical cover listed for trips to the US.
 With some policies they will pay up to a maximum amount but you can get basic and comprehensive that will cover you for unlimited medical requirements, from minor to major, saving you thousands of thousands of dollars in the long run.
 But make sure you read the small print to make sure you qualify for your cover.
-Here are two out of many different scenarios you need to be weary of:
+Here are two out of many different scenarios you need to be wary of:

 - Pre-existing medical condition - If you are currently receiving treatment for anything, even diabetes, you will need to reveal that to your provider.